robamu/cpp-cmake-template/README.md

 #### Using Eclipse

+There are two Eclipse files `.project` and `.cproject` located inside the `misc/eclipse` folder.
-Copy the `.project` and `.cproject` file found in `misc/eclipse` into the project root and open the folder in Eclipse with `Open Project from Filesystem`.
+IN the `.project` file, change the name to your project folder name.
+After that, copy both files into the project root and open the folder in Eclipse with `Open Project from Filesystem`.
 Build configurations and  launch files for Unix systems were provided.
 You have to generate the build system with CMake via  command line first before you can Build, Run and Debug with Eclipse.

 #### Using Visual Studio Code